 They turned out pretty good:

 A popular builder on astromech.net had posted his personal design for the foot drives.
 I liked everything about it, but decided to upgrade his sleeve bearings with roller blade bearings.
-I had never done metal work in my life.
-But with a reciprocating saw and a metal cutting blade, I pulled it off.
+I worked in a fab shop for automated sowing machines when I was 18 and my sole job was to cut lengths of metal.
+The experience finally paid off.
+With a reciprocating saw and a metal cutting blade, I carved out the frame.
+Since then, I have acquired a "portaband" which would have made it much, much easier.
 You can see my first test drive of the assembled 4 wheel drive in this video:

 The mechanical parts (chain, sprockets, shafts) came from SurplusCenter.com.
 They are a great source for mechanical supplies.